tms4517/dynamicRtlFileLists/README.md

 - The `svinst` package must be available on `PYTHONPATH` (the script uses `svinst.get_defs`).
 See https://github.com/sgherbst/pysvinst.

+**Limitations**
+- Currently, the code does not handle incdirs.
+The example `incTest` demonstrates this.

 **Quick start**
 1. From the project root run (preferred new name):